mrrSwift/Weather-app/README.md

 # Weather-app
-Primitive App with Android and Java studio system.
+Primitive App with Android studio and Java.

 A project for University.

-If you got Issues with the Layout or if the Gradle doesn't Sync, Copy the codes inside the files
+If you got Issues with the Layout or if the Gradle doesn't Sync, Copy the codes inside the your files

 after that You need an API key